rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

         - This creates a reverse psychology.
 Gain one more point in your favour.
 - Create a flop matched baseline: In ablations, include one line that your method's improvements are not due to simply increasing the no of parameters, and you actually checked by training a larger model of the baseline.

 - Overdress up your method by some silly name: Let's say you are just selling a MLP which takes time as input.
-It is just a MLP.
+It is just a frigging MLP.
-    - But, you `have to' call it "the dense-temporal encoder".
+    - But no, you `have to' call it "the dense-temporal encoder".
 Reviewers love fancy names.
 Give them that.
 Sells really well. (not that i prefer it, i can see right through bullshit)
     - reviewers at cvpr/eccv tend to be superficial.
 Quality of reviews at icml/iclr/nips tends to be better.
-        - however, it is changing soon, since vision people are bombarding ml conferences with shitty papers, and entire peer-review has gone downhill.
+        - however, it is changing soon, since vision people (including me) are bombarding ml conferences with their shitty papers, and entire peer-review has gone downhill.

 - Imagine you have a method.
 It has two blocks.
     - Draw a single teaser with those two blocks